acoffman/civic-summary/README.md

 ```
 brew install imagemagick
-gem install rmagick
-gem install gruff
+bundle install
 ```

 ## Usage

-Right now there are no flags or options
+Right now there are no flags or options, and its not built into a gem just yet

 ```
-ruby summarize.rb
+ruby -I lib/ bin/summarize
 ```

 ## LICENSE